Dade Battlefield Historic State Park: The Second Seminole War

 The United States government negotiated the Treaty of Moultrie Creek in 1824, placing the Seminoles on a reservation that included the site of the future battle.
 A combination of white settlers moving onto public land in violation of the Treaty of Moultrie Creek, slave hunters trespassing onto the reservation to capture maroons without proof of ownership, and the government's implementation of the Indian Removal Act and the Treaty of Payne's Landing to move the Seminoles over the protests of Seminole chiefs infuriated the Seminoles.

 At around 8:00 AM on the morning of December 28, 1835, around 130 Seminoles, led by Chief Micanopy, ambushed Major Dade and over 100 men along a segment of the Fort King Road as they marched to reinforce the troops stationed at Fort King (present-day Ocala, Florida).
 Dade, another commanding officer, and the entire left flank, consisting of one-half of the troops, were killed in the first volley.
 Over the next six hours, Dade's remaining troops and the Seminoles exchanged gunfire; the gunfire ceased as all but three of Dade's men and their guide Louis Pacheco were killed.
 Privates Joseph Sprague and Ransom Clarke returned to Fort Brooke (present-day Tampa, Florida); Sprague later served until the end of the Second Seminole War, and Clarke died from his injuries five years later.
-The Dade Massacre began the Second Seminole War.
+The Dade battle began the Second Seminole War.

-In 1836, General Thomas Sidney Jesup ordered a regiment of Tennessee militiamen led by Major Robert Armstrong, to build a supply depot at the site of Dade's Massacre named Fort Armstrong.
+In 1836, General Thomas Sidney Jesup ordered a regiment of Tennessee militiamen led by Major Robert Armstrong to build a supply depot at the site of the Dade battle named Fort Armstrong.
 From Fort Armstrong, Brigadier General Richard Keith Call led an attack on the Seminoles living in the Wahoo Swamp a few days after the fort's construction ended.
 Later in 1837, Major Thomas Childs took over command of the post.
 During his tenure, one "Colonel Dill", claiming that he was seeking escaped slaves, was detained and was ordered to return to his residence.
 General Jesup ordered that all government employees and express riders were barred from passing through Fort Armstrong for the purpose of looking for runaway slaves.
 This was to allow black Seminoles to enter the fort and to be eventually deported to reservations west of the Mississippi River.
 In 1984, after several years' work, the Sumter County Historical Society would place a marker at the site of Fort Armstrong.